AfrahAyub/aws-panw-vmseries-cft-deployment/vmseries-gwlb-2023/s3-assets/task1.md

 ## clues
 Clue 1:Did you check the VPC Route Table?
+You should check if the Route Tables of the Beer Store Data VPC is pointing to the correct Ressource

 Clue 2:Traffic still not showing in the Firewall?
 If you still can't see the traffic in the Firewall monitoring.
 Please do the following: